 - How to efficiently transition between floats

 - How to maintain solution chemistry & cleanliness

 - How to swap out and repair a pump

 - What to have in place before the public comes

 - Key things to communicate to customers

-Ideally you can make it here for a 6pm float time the Wednesday before the apprenticeship so you can float first.
-Thursday morning we will have an in-depth tour of the facility and get you acquainted with how everything works, and you'll help us get the rooms ready for the public.
+Ideally you can make it here for a float the day before your internship.
+Just go to www.floatdeep.com and set yourself up (use a credit card to hold the appointment, all of your floats are included in the internship.)
+Friday morning we will have an in-depth tour of the facility and get you acquainted with how everything works, and you'll help us get the rooms ready for the public.
 Deep will then be open for business for the majority of your apprenticeship.
 We operate in a laid-back manner, and we are grateful that you are here.

 What we expect

 Deep is our sanctuary and our livelihood.
 We expect you to treat it and its customers with respect.
 Our standards are practical wisdom and include:

 - A presentable appearance and smell.
 Tattoos, (tastefully) tattered jeans, etc. are all totally fine.
 A huge coffee stain, BO, or cigarette stench is not ok.